-In June 2013 the Office for Standards in Education, Children's Services and Skills (Ofsted) judged Hopedale Home to be Outstanding in its overall effectiveness, its outcomes for children and young people, its quality of care, and its leadership and management.
-Read the full Hopedale Home Ofsted report here.
+The Office for Standards in Education, Children's Services and Skills (Ofsted) has consistently judged Hopedale Home to be Outstanding.
+Read the full range of Hopedale Home Ofsted reports here.

 Accommodation and facilities